DD2480-Group10/javaparser/report.md

 Hans: added 5 test cases for 100% coverage.
 Claudia: Added 5 test cases for prettyPrintingTextNode.
 It increased the coverage from 68 % to 84 % (JaCoCo) and from 53 % to 78 % (our manual coverage tool).
+Adam: added 13 test cases to toToken for 100% coverage (up from 38%).

 ## Self-assessment: Way of working